CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsection{Leaf Nodes}

-Leaf nodes are used to store the actual location of data points and some meta data that are used in the data access procedure.
-Similar to inner nodes, the utility of leaf nodes can also be characterized in terms of time and space cost.
-For leaf nodes, the third dimension is their capacity for storing data records (i.e., how many data points can be stored in the leaf node).
-We go through each of these dimensions in the following.
+Leaf nodes are used to manage the actual data points and can also be characterized in terms of time and space cost.
+The third dimension is the capacity for storing data points (i.e., how many data points can be stored in the leaf node).

+In CARMI, we design a new type of leaf node similar to a two-level B+ tree node.
+Its root is 64 bytes and contains pointers to multiple 256-byte data blocks that store data points.
+Then, three dimensions of leaf nodes are described as follows.